3-connected Reduction for Regular Graph Covers: Concluding Remarks

 Assume that $G$ is a 3-connected planar graph embedded onto the sphere, $\Gamma \le \Aut(G)$ is a semiregular subgroup of automorphisms of the sphere, and $p : G \to H = G / \Gamma$ is the regular covering projection.
-When $H$ is a standard graph (with no free half-edges), all branch points of $p$ belong to faces of the embedding.
+When $H$ is a standard graph (with no half-edges), all branch points of $p$ belong to faces of the embedding.
 If a branch point (of order two) is placed in the center of an edge of $G$, this edge is projected to a half-edge in $H$.
-It is possible to consider covering projections between surfaces in which branch points can be placed in vertices of $G$ which gives \emph{harmonic regular covering}~\cite{harmonic_covers}.
-If a branch point of order $\ell$ is placed in a vertex $v \in \bV(G)$, then the vertex $p(v) \in \bV(H)$ has the degree equal $\deg v / \ell$ and for an edge $e \in \bE(H)$ incident with $p(v)$, the fiber $p^{-1}(e)$ has exactly $\ell$ edges incident with $v$.
+It is possible to consider covering projections between surfaces induced by actions of \emph{harmonic} groups, where branch points can be placed in vertices of $G$ which gives \emph{regular harmonic covering}~\cite{harmonic_covers}.
+A subgroup $\Gamma\leq \Aut(G)$ is harmonic, if it is semiregular on darts of $G$.
+If a branch point of order $\ell$ is placed in a vertex $v \in \bV(G)$, then the vertex $p(v) \in \bV(H)$ has the degree equal $\deg(v)/\ell$ and for a dart $d \in \bD(H)$ incident with $p(v)$, the fiber $p^{-1}(d)$ has exactly $\ell$ darts incident with $v$.
+In particular, every orientation preserving group of automorphisms of a 3-connected planar graph is harmonic.

 \heading{4-connected Reduction.} We have described the way how to reduce a graph to a 3-connected one while preserving its essential structural information.
 This approach is highly efficient for planar graphs since many problems are much simpler for 3-connected planar graphs; for instance the considered regular graph covering problem.
 Suppose that we would like to push our results further, say to toroidal or projective planar graphs.
 The issue is that 3-connectivity does not restrict them much.
 Is it possible to apply some ``4-connected reduction'', to reduce the input graphs even further?
 Suppose that one would generalize proper atoms to be inclusion minimal parts of the graph separated by a 3-cut.
 Would it be possible to replace them by triangles?